bradford-hamilton/Ruby-On-Quails/guides/source/action_controller_overview.md

 #### Setting Custom Headers

 If you want to set custom headers for a response then `response.headers` is the place to do it.
-The headers attribute is a hash which maps header names to their values, and Rails will set some of them automatically.
+The headers attribute is a hash which maps header names to their values, and Quails will set some of them automatically.
 If you want to add or change a header, just assign it to `response.headers` this way:

 ```ruby
 response.headers["Content-Type"] = "application/pdf"